Healthplan Spain

 Expat Tips

 Thinking of studying in Spain in 2025?
 Before applying for your student visa, it’s essential to understand what types of study programs qualify.
 While many people assume only university degrees are valid, the truth is that a wide range of courses can make you eligible—as long as they meet specific legal and academic requirements.
+Understanding these Spanish student visa requirements early helps avoid delays or denials at consulates.

 This updated guide outlines the study types accepted for a Spanish student visa, the official criteria your course and institution must meet, and why online programs do not qualify.